 CallAsk about same-day availabilityLog In

-Scientific names: Dasymutilla occidentalis (eastern velvet ant), Dasymutilla klugii, Dasymutilla beutenmulleri (gray velvet ant / thistledown mutillid), Dasymutilla fulvohirta, and others Common names: Velvet ant, cow killer, cow ant, red velvet ant, mutillid wasp Family: Mutillidae (NOT Formicidae — these are wasps, not ants) Status in the San Antonio / Boerne corridor: Native, scattered presence, the most painful sting of any wasp species you will encounter on the ground
+Scientific names: Dasymutilla occidentalis (eastern velvet ant), Dasymutilla klugii, Dasymutilla beutenmulleri (gray velvet ant / thistledown mutillid), Dasymutilla fulvohirta, and others.
+Common names: Velvet ant, cow killer, cow ant, red velvet ant, mutillid wasp.
+Family: Mutillidae (NOT Formicidae — these are wasps, not ants).
+Status in the San Antonio / Boerne corridor: They’re native but not commonly spotted.
+I've seen them around, and let me tell you, they pack the most painful sting of any wasp species you'll find on the ground.

 Female size12–25 mm (1/2"–1") — larger species more visible